-Touch and hold "0" until "L" disappears from the Display and you hear a single tone.
+- 1. Touch CANCEL. - 2.
+Touch and hold START until "L" disappears from the display and a single tone is heard.
 The oven is now ready to use.

-Using WARM HOLD
+Using KEEP WARM

 Hot, cooked foods can be safely kept warm in your microwave oven for up to 60 minutes.
-WARM HOLD can be used by itself, or it can automatically follow a Cook cycle.
+KEEP WARM can be used by itself, or it can automatically follow a Cook cycle.